Augmenting photometric redshift estimates using spectroscopic nearest neighbours: Application

 the bias

 and the absolute bias

 quantifying systematic deviations.
-Finally, the outliers are defined as those objects for which
+Finally, the outliers are defined as objects for which

-All the results presented in the following section have been obtained by applying the trained NezNet to a test catalogue built in a similar fashion to W1, randomly selecting about $2\cdot10^4$ galaxies from the twin W4 field of VIPERS.
+All the results presented in the following section were obtained by applying the trained NezNet to a test catalogue built in a similar fashion to W1, randomly selecting about $2\cdot10^4$ galaxies from the twin W4 field of VIPERS.